knowit/snappysense/aws-iot-backend/DATA-MODEL.md

 but there can be others.

+TODO: It's probably a bug that the `airsensor` value is a weird number and not a string.

+TODO: The ranges shown above for some of the factors (notably `tvoc`, `co2`, `uv`) are device-specific.

+TODO: Booleans are a thing, for `motion`.

 ## HISTORY

 There is one entry in `HISTORY` for each device.
 The entry holds the last readings from the device,